JAtula/vault-demo/README.md

 ansible-playbook -i inventory -l vault-nodes -t vault vault.yml --vault-password-file vault_pass
 ```

-Final step is to add a DNS record to Route53 for Vault and volá, we've got a live (production ready) Vault up and running.
+The final step is to add a DNS record to Route53 for Vault and volá, we've got a live (production ready) Vault up and running.

 ![Vault](./assets/vault.png)

-The absolute last thing to do, is to open access for Vault to talk with Kubernetes.
-For that I'm adding the below AWS Security Group Rule configuration block to the `kubernetes.tf` template (anywhere in the template is fine).
+The absolute last thing to do is to open access for Vault to talk with Kubernetes.
+For that, I'm adding the below AWS Security Group Rule configuration block to the `kubernetes.tf` template (anywhere in the template is fine).
 ```
 resource "aws_security_group_rule" "https-vault-to-master" {
   type                     = "ingress"